bjucps209/spring22-team2/README.md

 ### Serialization
 * Serialization methods are implemented for each class and for World.java
+* Unit tests are working and testing the first few lines of savegame.dat

 ### Level Builder
 * Background work has been completed